 Some online businesses use growth marketing and see their business thrive, however, some others are way too impatient and rely on other tactics that are all fine and well but are not as cost-effective or… Well, as effective as growth marketing.

-Don’t expect to see results right upfront and don’t expect to make things work without practicing the basic principle of growth marketing: Always, always A/B test.
+Don’t expect to see results right upfront and don’t expect to make things work without practising the basic principle of growth marketing: Always, always A/B test.